eighteen73/wp-cli-tools/README.md

 * `first-sync` - Initialise a local website using a remote database
 * `style-guide` - Add predetermined pages of content for visual checks and sign-off

-There is also a special command that may be run on a live website.
-It does require this package to be available in the remote environment though.

-* `just-launched` - Runs useful post-launch operations on a website to prevent some common gotchas

 ## Development

 For development, you'll probably want to run a local clone of this package.